mehta-lab/waveorder/README.md

 Please cite this repository, along with the relevant preprint or paper, if you use or adapt this code.

-PTI provides volumetric reconstructions of phase, principal retardance, 3D orientation, and optic sign from a polarization- and illumination-diverse acquisition.
-The following figure summarizes PTI acquisitions and reconstructions with simulated phantoms:
+PTI provides volumetric reconstructions of mean permittivity ($\propto$ material density), differential permittivity ($\propto$ material anisotropy), 3D orientation, and optic sign.
+The following figure summarizes PTI acquisition and reconstruction with a small optical section of the mouse brain tissue:

 ![Data_flow](Fig_Readme.png)